mikechu-optimizely/optimizely-agent-listener-python/README.md

 ## Running Optimizely Agent Locally for Development & Testing

-Before running the notification listener, you need to have an instance of Optimizely Agent running.
+Before running the listener, you need to have an instance of Optimizely Agent running.
 The easiest way to do this is using Docker:

 ```bash
 docker run -d -p 8080:8080 -p 8085:8085 -p 8088:8088 -e OPTIMIZELY_LOG_PRETTY=true -e OPTIMIZELY_SERVER_HOST=0.0.0.0 -e OPTIMIZELY_SERVER_ALLOWEDHOSTS=localhost,127.0.0.1 -e OPTIMIZELY_API_ENABLENOTIFICATIONS=1 --rm optimizely/agent